Pioneers. Women Artists of the Russian Avant-Garde

 Olga Rozanova is held to be one of the most original women artists of the Russian avant-garde.
 Despite dying very young, she was a prominent figure on the art scene on account of her firm commitment to non-figurative art and her constant pursuit of new forms of expression.

 Rozanova’s beginnings were linked to Futurism, to which she was introduced by the poet Aleksei Kruchenykh, the inventor of the experimental language zaum.
 She not only collaborated on the design of many Futurist publications but began writing her own transrational poems.
-In parallel with these activities, Rozanova also painted her first Cubo-Futurist works in which colour was her chief concern.
+In parallel with these activities, Rozanova also painted her first Cubo-Futurist Works in which colour was her chief concern.
 They were so innovative that Filippo Marinetti decided to include them in the First International Futurist Exhibition held in Rome in 1914.

 In 1915 she embraced Kazimir Malevich’s abstract art and contributed to the magazine Supremus, though no issues were published.
-However, she very soon created her own version of Suprematism and coined the concept of tsvetopis, which advocated the absolute power of colour.
+However, she very son created her own version of Suprematism and coined the concept of tsvetopis, which advocated the absolute power of colour.
 The works she produced before her unexpected death are the most radically abstract and seem to anticipate American Colour Field painting of the 1950s and 1960s.

 Nadeshda Udaltsova